khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 * The accordion body content is mainly textual.
 The affordance of the chevron better suits this case to signify related additional information can be found "under" the header.

-Prefer using a plus icon when:
+Use a plus icon when:

 * The accordion body content is a set of visual components following the same style, secondary functionalities, that do not prevent users to accomplish their task.
 In this case the plus icon would act as a visual signifier for adding extra content of the exact same type. (eg. a set of icons, avatars, secondary buttons...).